Most members of the choir are undergraduates at Caius who read a wide range of Subjects across the Arts and Sciences.

 Caroline (Soprano) – medical student from Wycombe High School

-You’ve been a member of the choir since arriving at Caius in 2014 – did you have a lot of singing experience when you auditioned?
+Did you have a lot of singing experience when you auditioned?

 No!
 I started getting into music when I was about ten – I began playing the clarinet at the end of primary school and carried on till 18.
 But I only really started singing when I was in year nine when I joined the school choir.
 I thought ‘this is fun – I’d like to get better at it’, but I didn’t start singing lessons till year 12.
 Then a year later I auditioned for Caius choir and here I am!